Shasikhan/css-loading-animations/README.md

 ## Contributing

+To maintain consistency and quality across all animations:

+1. All new loading animations **must** be created using AI (preferably using [Windsurf](https://codeium.com/windsurf))
-1. Fork the repository
+2. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Create your feature branch (`git checkout -b feature/amazing-animation`)
+4. Have AI generate the animation with:
+   - Pure CSS implementation (no JavaScript)
+   - Neon color scheme using existing variables
+   - Responsive design
+   - Interactive hover effects
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your changes (`git commit -m 'Add amazing animation'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Push to the branch (`git push origin feature/amazing-animation`)
-5. Open a Pull Request
+7. Open a Pull Request

+**Note**: Manual code modifications should be limited to bug fixes and improvements to existing animations.
+New animations should come from AI to ensure they match the project's style and complexity.

 ## License